HaimanotA/Instant-Mildew-Detector/README.md

 ## Dashboard Design

+This application has five main sections.
+These sections are

+* A Quick Project Summary page
+    This page shows the project dataset summary and the client's requirements.
+* A Cells Visualizer page
+     This page shows the listing of the findings related to a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
+* Mildew Detector page
+     This page contains
+      *** a link to download a set of cherry leaf images for live prediction (you may use the Kaggle repository that was provided to you).
+      *** a User Interface with a file uploader widget.
+The user should have the capacity to upload multiple images.
+For each image, it will display the image and a prediction statement, indicating if a cherry leaf is healthy or contains powdery mildew and the probability associated with this statement.
+      *** A table with the image name and prediction results, and a download button to download the table.

+* project hypothesis page
+     This page shows the project hypothesis and how it is validated across the project.

+* Model performance page
+     This is a technical page which displays the model performance.

+* The end product has 5 pages
 * List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
 * Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type).